Black History Year

 We created a blog to showcase our commitment to Black history.
-Primarily a resource for Black history of the University of Westminster, it also gives an overview of the Black History Year events planned for 2021 and details of past events.
+Primarily a resource for Black history of the University, it also gives an overview of the Black History Year events planned for 2021 and details of past events.
 It's also a place for sharing stories from our colleagues, students and alumni as well as a link to media news, podcasts and other programmes available online which highlight Black history.

 Visit our Black History Year blog

 More than 100 Year 12 school students and their teachers attended this year’s annual Psych4Schools event at the university’s Cavendish campus.
 Psych4Schools is a public engagement initiative that was set up to help ease the transition into higher education and the study of psychology as a scientific subject.

 This year, the students were treated to a variety of lectures on topics that included looking after your mental health - using examples from Harry Potter and counselling psychology, the teenage brain, the role of forensic psychology in solving crime, and the relationship between the brain and speech with the aid of a beatboxer.